 Mr. Hogan.
 He’s been gone for over 20 years, and to this day everyone associated with both the old and the new company still refers to him as Mr. Hogan.

-“I do it every day,” says Steve Dreyer, manufacturing chief for Hogan in Fort Worth from 1985 until it was sold to Bill Goodwin and moved to Richmond in 1993, again when Spalding moved it back to Fort Worth, and yet again when Hogan returned in 2015.
+“I do it every day,” says Steve Dreyer, manufacturing chief for Hogan in Fort Worth from 1985 until it was sold to Bill Goodwin and moved to Richmond in 1993, again when Spalding moved the company back to Fort Worth, and yet again when Hogan returned in 2015.

 “Mr. Hogan was always Mr. Hogan.
 It sure wasn’t Ben in the plant.
 To this day I never refer to him as Ben.
 It’s always Mr. Hogan did this, Mr. Hogan did that.”